kentcdodds/old-kentcdodds.com/content/blog/getting-noticed-and-widening-your-reach/index.md

 my reach.

-Just over a year after I started with [egghead.io](http://egghead.io/) (in September 2015), after I had established myself a bit with Egghead, I was listening to episode 178 of [JavaScript Jabber](https://devchat.tv/js-jabber):
+Just over a year after I started with [egghead.io](http://egghead.io/) (in September 2015), after I had established myself a bit with egghead, I was listening to episode 178 of [JavaScript Jabber](https://devchat.tv/js-jabber):
 [Tech Education and The Business of Running Front End Masters with Marc Grabanski](https://devchat.tv/js-jabber/178-jsj-tech-education-and-the-business-of-running-front-end-masters-with-marc-grabanski/).
 I had met Marc at my first MidwestJS where we were both speakers and thought he